 Back to Top

-Ms. Diana Dalton is a lawyer with more than three decades of experience working with consulting firms, governments, and international development agencies in the natural resources sector.
+Diana Dalton is a lawyer with more than three decades of experience working globally with consulting firms, governments, and international development agencies in the natural resources sector.
+She has extensive experience in initiating new policies, laws and administrative procedures in many countries as well as international experience in stakeholder relations.
 She is a former Deputy Minister of Natural Resources in Newfoundland and Labrador, past Chair of the Canada-Nova Scotia Offshore Petroleum Board, and was an Interregional Advisor in Natural Resources with the United Nations.

 Back to Top